diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

-# Demo Bank: The Awakening of a Financial Mind
+# Demo Bank: The Quantum Core

 ## The Genesis